luiscarlosgph/grabcut/README.md

   </tr>
 </table>

 It is not mandatory to provide sure foreground and sure background for a trimap.
-Either of the two is sufficient (e.g. sure foreground in the example above) although performance may vary.
+Either of the two is sufficient (e.g. sure foreground in the example above), but performance may vary depending on image features.

 * Using a **fourmap** (0 = sure background, 64 = probably background, 128 = probably foreground, 255 = sure foreground) as a scribble: